MystenLabs/sui/doc/move.md

 struct type defined in the
 [ID module](../sui_programmability/framework/sources/ID.move).
 The
 Move struct type must
-also have the `key`, which allows the object to be persisted in Sui's global storage.
-Abilities of a Move struct are listed after the `has` keyword in the struct definition, and their existence (or lack thereof) helps enforcing various properties on a definition or on instances of a given struct
+also have the `key` ability, which allows the object to be persisted in Sui's global storage.
+Abilities of a Move struct are listed after the `has` keyword in the struct definition, and their existence (or lack thereof) helps enforcing various properties on a definition or on instances of a given struct.

 You can read more about struct [abilities](https://github.com/diem/move/blob/main/language/documentation/book/src/abilities.md)